maheshchandgl/codepush-frontend/README.md

 ### Features

-### CodePushDetailsDialog
+### NewPushDialog
 - A dialog component for initiating a new CodePush.
 - Allows users to input the target app version and rollout percentage.
 - Integrated into the AppDetails page with a button to open the dialog.

 ### AppDetails Page
 - Displays details of deployments and packages for a selected app.
-- Includes a button to generate a new CodePush using the CodePushDetailsDialog component.
+- Includes a button to generate a new CodePush using the NewPushDialog component.

 ### Project Structure
 - `src/`: Contains the main application code.